alejandra66/-GWU-ARL-FSF-PT-10-2019-U-C/03-javascript/01-Activities/22-PseudoCode/Solved/pseudocode-rps.md

 ### Rock Paper Scissors Pseudocode

-1. User chooses r, p, or s on keyboard representing rock, paper, or scissors.
+1. Prompt user to enter r, p, or s representing rock, paper, or scissors.

 2. Computer chooses a random value in a list of r, p, or s.